AhmedSalih3d/SPHExample/README.md

 `ParticleNeighborsPerCell` array that includes each cell's particle count minus one plus the particles in its neighbor stencil.

+### Optional GPU Acceleration

+The solver can offload the per-particle equation-of-state and density boundary updates to CUDA.
+Enable it by setting `UseGPU=true` in the `SimulationMetaData` constructor and ensuring `CUDA.jl` is installed and functional.
+The neighbor loops still run on the CPU, so this mode is intended as a stepping stone for further GPU porting.

 ## Help

 Questions or issues can be posted on the GitHub issue tracker.
 Response times may vary but all feedback is welcome.